falkosch/edu.schwabe.raytracer/README.md

     * Beer-Lambert-Law-based diffused and transmitted lightning

 All or almost all math is implemented with intrinsic instructions (vectorization VC++-project as static library)

-* SSE3 is used by default.

 * Use of SSE4, AVX and FMA instructions can be enabled at compile-time.

+  * SSE4 is used by default.

-* Third party implementations are used for vectorized exp and log functions
+* Third party implementations [sse_mathfun.h](http://gruntthepeon.free.fr/ssemath/) and [avx_mathfun.h](http://software-lisc.fbk.eu/avx_mathfun/) are used for vectorized exp and log functions

 * Unit tests are provided with Visual C++ component tests

 The UI is implemented with the standard Windows API (raytracerui VC++-project as Windows executable)

 * Output of the raytracing can be blitted either with a GDI StretchDIBits or an OpenGL implementation (latter has no effect on the performance of the raytracing!)

 * QT UI is planned

 ## TODO